 Can’t we vaccinate badgers, instead?

 Short Answer: Yes, and trials have been underway for several years.
-The problem, though, is that vaccination doesn’t cure infected badgers (that’s not how vaccines work) and any vaccine is likely to convey a spectrum of protection to future infection.
-If badgers are responsible for sustaining TB in cattle it seems likely some combination of vaccination and culling of infectious animals would be required in the short-term.
-Recently, media reports have suggested vaccination disrupts badger social structures, spreading the disease, but this has since been shown not to be the case.
+The problem, though, is that vaccination doesn’t cure infected badgers (that’s not how vaccines work) and any vaccine is likely to convey a spectrum of protection against future infection.
+If badgers are responsible for sustaining TB in cattle it seems likely some combination of vaccination and culling of infectious animals would be required, in the short-term at least.
+Recently, media reports suggested vaccination disrupts badger social structures and helps spread the disease, but this has since been shown not to be the case.

 The Details: An injectable BCG for use on badgers (appropriately named BadgerBCG) was licensed in March 2010 and has been used by several animal welfare charities as part of various badger vaccination trials in England and Wales.
 (BadgerBCG uses the Danish 1331 strain; the same used in human BCG immunizations in Europe.)
 There are, as far as I know, no published data from the field yet to show what, if any, impact vaccinating wild badgers has on bTB incidences.
 Five of six planned vaccination trials were cancelled by the UK’s former coalition government and several schemes were postponed for part of 2015 and 2016 owing to a worldwide shortage in the vaccine.
 Nonetheless, an article in Farmers Weekly in February 2017 described some broadly positive early results from a large-scale field trial of badger vaccination in County Kilkenny, Ireland.
 Furthermore, in an article to the Irish Independent during the same month, the Minister for Agriculture, Food and the Marine, Michael Creed, was quoted as saying the results of the trial were “very positive”, demonstrating that the oral vaccination of badgers has a significant protective effect in badgers under natural conditions.
 Further trials are currently underway in Ireland, with preliminary results due in 2018.